Deer Management Committee

 Pottstown Pa 19465

-- The proficiency test shall require individuals using compound, recurve or longbow to place three (3) of four (4) arrows in an area of a target at twenty (20) yards equivalent in size to the vital area of medium size white tail deer.
+- The proficiency test shall require individuals using compound, recurve, or longbow to place three (3) of four (4) arrows in an area of a target at twenty (20) yards equivalent in size to the vital area of medium-size whitetail deer.
 Individuals using crossbows shall be required to place 4 of 5 bolts in an area of a target at 30 yards equivalent in size to the vital area of medium size whitetail deer.
 The bow and arrows to be used for hunting shall be used for the proficiency testing, with the exception that arrows shall be equipped with field points during the proficiency testing.
-This same rule applies for crossbows and crossbow bolts.
+This same rule applies to crossbows and crossbow bolts.

 - All participants are required to attend the monthly deer management meeting in September to receive their permits.
-This meeting is scheduled for September 9 at 7:30pm in the township building.
+This meeting is scheduled for the second meeting in September at 7:30 pm at the township building.

 845 S. Hanover St